 - Crack a whole egg into a small bowl.

-- Bring water in a pot to a simmer and add 1 Tbsp of white vinegar to the water.
+- Bring water in a pot to a simmer and add 1 tablespoon of white vinegar to the water.

 - With a spoon, stir the water in a circle to create a vortex.

 - Gently pour in the egg and gently stir so the egg doesn't sink.
 Lower the heat to barely simmering and leave it to poach for 3 ½ minutes until the egg white has set.